 Are you looking to increase the overall roll?
 With the construction of the McKinnon Block, the College increased its roll capacity and thus has the ability to enrol additional students.
 The same as the Senior School the number of spaces available to girls is limited to ensure a managed transition.
 This allows us to grow the roll gradually while maintaining the same personalised education for all students as we develop the required teaching and learning facilities for a growing roll.
 There would be no change to the current number of spaces available to boys and students currently attending the College are guaranteed a place in the following year.

-How will the Prep School manage the increasing roll numbers while maintaining small class sizes and personalised learning?
+How will the Junior School manage the increasing roll numbers while maintaining small class sizes and personalised learning?
 It is clear from surveys we have undertaken in the past few years and in the consultation process that small class sizes has consistently been one of the main reasons for choosing Scots College.
 This is why the Board have resolved to set specific class size limits.
 In Years 1 and 2 classes will have a maximum number of 15, in Year 3 of 20 and in the Senior Syndicate Years 4-6 of 22 in each class.

 Once we reach the class size limit, a waitlist will be developed and at some Year Levels if numbers allow we will consider opening additional classes.